 - 16:8: You eat all of your daily calories within a shortened period (typically 6-8 hours) and fast the rest of the time.

 - Bulletproof Intermittent Fasting: Similar to 16:8, but with one crucial difference so you don’t get hangry: You drink a cup of Bulletproof Coffee in the morning.
 The quality fats keep you full until lunch, and you continue autophagy and fat-burning so you reap all the benefits of intermittent fasting.
 And don’t worry — Bulletproof Coffee won’t break your fast.

 - One meal a day (OMAD): Also known as eating once a day.
 You eat all of your daily calories in just one meal each day, and fast the rest of the day.

 - 5:2: You eat normally five days a week.
 On the other two days, you “fast” by eating between 500 and 600 calories.

 - Alternate Day Fasting: You alternate a day of eating normally with a day eating 25 percent of your typical daily calories.
 A study found that obese adults following an “alternate day” intermittent fasting schedule lost up to 13 pounds over 8 weeks.

 If intermittent fasting causes fatigue or other negative symptoms, try fasting just once or twice a week, and build up from there.
 As with any diet or exercise plan, consult your healthcare provider to determine what’s best for you.

 It’s not easy to resist the cravings, but there are some easy ways to avoid feeling hungry that can also help you get even more out of your fast:

 Don’t skip breakfast

 We know — going without your morning meal can be hard.
 So, instead of skipping breakfast, enjoy a creamy cup of satisfying Bulletproof Coffee.
-This simple hack keeps you in a fasted state and keeps the “hangries” away while nourishing your body with good fats.
+This simple step won’t stop the benefits of a fast, and it keeps the “hangries” away while nourishing your body with good fats.